mrshmllow/wire/doc/guide/targeting.md

 ::: info

-Other operations such as intersection or a theoretical `--ignore` argument (subtracting a set of nodes) are unimplemented as of wire `v0.1.0`.
+Other operations such as an `--ignore` argument are unimplemented as of wire `v0.1.0`.

 :::